 Boozer: Another local startup that delivers alcohol from a long list of local producers.
 The delivery timing varies but you can get same-day which is very convenient now, especially for bulk orders.
 The vendors included are multiple breweries, distilleries, and now even some wineries.
 Here is a code for $10 off (free delivery).

 Good Food Box: There are a lot of different food box offers out there but these boxes support FoodShare Ontario who “support Toronto’s most nutritionally vulnerable through a diversity of programs and initiatives”.
-It is also very affordable, a large produce box is only $22.

 Quick note on small things storage